GitHub Integrations [2026]: How to Optimize Your Workflows

 This tool integrates your GitHub account with your Monday.com.
 To get the integration to work, you should first install Monday.com on your GitHub as the admin.
 You can choose to integrate all repositories or a select few.

-After installation, you can start streamlining all redundant tasks, such as managing issues and commits.
+After installation, you can start streamlining all redundant tasks, such as managing work items and commits.
 You can also customize automated actions that should occur when specific events are triggered in the GitHub repository.

 Asana App for GitHub

-With this integration tool, you can automatically sync GitHub pull requests, comments, and issues to your Asana boards.
+With this integration tool, you can automatically sync GitHub pull requests, comments, and work items to your Asana boards.
 Asana App for GitHub also allows users to sync attachments and get notifications, thanks to GitHub Actions.

 If you have Asana Premium, Business, or Enterprise, you can get this integration for free.